telerik/blazor-docs/components/upload/events.md

 ## OnSelect

-The `OnSelect` event fires when the user selects new file(s) for upload.
-The selection of files is achived either through the `Select files` button or by dropping the files anywhere in the component.
+The `OnSelect` event fires when the user selects one or more new files for upload.
+The selection of files is achieved either through the **Select files** button or by dropping the files anywhere in the component.

-The `UploadSelectEventArgs` event argument contains the [properties `Files` and `IsCancelled`](#event-arguments).
+The `UploadSelectEventArgs` event argument contains the [`Files` and `IsCancelled` properties](#event-arguments).

 If you cancel the event, the Upload component will neither list, nor upload the selected files.